-If you mention Napa in your office or on social media you are likely to get opinions from everyone on the best wineries, the best tours, the best restaurants.
+If you mention Napa Valley in your office or on social media you are likely to get opinions from everyone on the best wineries, the best tours, the best restaurants.
 And overwhelmingly you will probably hear “Don’t go there, that one is too touristy”.

-While going to some smaller, less known wineries should be on your list, if you are a first timer in Napa you should also plan to visit some of the iconic spots and wineries.
+While going to some smaller, less known wineries should be on your list, if you are a first timer in Napa Valley you should also plan to visit some of the iconic spots and wineries.
 I mean, you would not go to Paris for the first time and not visit the Eiffel tower right?
 With that said, Napa really does have something for everyone, even if you do not drink wine.
 So if you are planning your first trip to the Valley, like we did for our 10 year anniversary, here are some things to consider:

-Best Time to Visit
+Best Time to Visit Napa Valley

 Summer is a popular month but it also comes with heat, crowds, and higher hotel prices.
 Therefore, if you can avoid it, do so.
 In my opinion the best seasons to visit are Fall (Sept/October) or Spring (March/April).
 The crowds are much more manageable and the weather is comfortable.
 During the fall you can experience “crush” time.
 This is when the grapes are harvested and yes crushed to be turned into wine.
 And during the Spring it is Mustard Season.
 This is when the mustard plants are in bloom and it is quite beautiful to see all the bright yellow flowers.

 If you have searched the internet, then you already know you can get accommodations from as little as $89 and as high as over $1000 per night.
 You can even use some points if you want to stay at a chain hotel.
 Your decision will come down to budget, what you wish to experience, and location.
 I am pretty frugal, but still wanted to stay in a nice B&B and I wanted to be centrally located.
 With this criteria in mind the locations I looked at were:

 This area is budget friendly and centrally located.
 We decided to stay here at the Old World Inn and we do not regret it.
 The B&B had character, comfortable beds, good service/hospitality, delicious breakfast, and close to everything.
 It also had rooms with a King size bed which was the only requirement my husband had for our stay.

-Calistoga: Quaint little town at the Northern part of Napa Valley.
+Quaint little town at the Northern part of Napa Valley.
 They are famous for their spas and mud baths.